-On today’s edition of Coffee and Markets, Brad Jackson is joined by Francis Cianfrocca to discuss a clash between an American company and the French, the job impacts of the sequester, and an economic outlook.
+On today’s edition of Coffee and Markets, Brad Jackson is joined by Francis Cianfrocca to discuss the state of the EU, the appalling absence of U.S. leaders in Paris and why France may determine the future of Europe.

 Read More »